apache/arrow-adbc/docs/source/driver/snowflake.rst

 ``adbc.snowflake.rpc.ingest_writer_concurrency``
     Number of Parquet files to write in parallel.
 Default attempts to maximize workers based on logical cores detected, but may need to be adjusted if running in a constrained environment.
-Must be an integer > 0.
+If set to 0, default value is used.
+Cannot be negative.

 ``adbc.snowflake.rpc.ingest_upload_concurrency``
     Number of Parquet files to upload in parallel.
 Greater concurrency can smooth out TCP congestion and help make use of available network bandwith, but will increase memory utilization.
 Default is 8.
-Must be an integer > 0.
+If set to 0, default value is used.
+    Cannot be negative.

 ``adbc.snowflake.rpc.ingest_copy_concurrency``
     Maximum number of COPY operations to run concurrently.
 Bulk ingestion performance is optimized by executing COPY queries as files are still being uploaded.
 Snowflake COPY speed scales with warehouse size, so smaller warehouses may benefit from setting this value higher to ensure long-running COPY queries do not block newly uploaded files from being loaded.
 Default is 4.
 If set to 0, only a single COPY query will be executed as part of ingestion, once all files have finished uploading.
-Must be an integer >= 0.
+Cannot be negative.

 ``adbc.snowflake.rpc.ingest_target_file_size``
     Approximate size of Parquet files written during ingestion.
 Actual size will be slightly larger, depending on size of footer/metadata.
 Default is 10 MB.
-Must be an integer > 0.
+If set to 0, file size has no limit.
+Cannot be negative.

 Partitioned Result Sets
 -----------------------